apiato/apiato/docs/_docs/miscellaneous/contribution.md

 <a name="Git-Branches"></a>
 ### Git Branches

-The `master` branch contains the upcoming APIATO release.
+The `master` branch contains the upcoming Apiato release (in both repositories `apiato/apiato` and `apiato/core`).
 While the other branches are for the stable releases.

 Bug fixes should be sent to the latest stable branch, never to the `master` branch, unless they fix features that exist only in the upcoming release.